Original source quality

 Parallel segment downloading saturates your connection and rebuilds the video in seconds, with automatic retries on errors.

-No sign-up and no tracking.
-The download runs in your browser; video is only relayed through a stateless proxy to satisfy browser security — nothing is stored.
+No sign-up.
+The download runs in your browser; video is only relayed through a stateless proxy to satisfy browser security — your files are never uploaded or stored.

-No Twitch login, no sign-up, no paywall and no ads.
-Just paste a link and download.
+No Twitch login, no sign-up and no paywall.
+Just paste a link and download — the site is free, kept running by ads.

 Clean MP4 output ready for any player or editor, plus audio-only export and exact quality selection.